 "What did it look like?"

-"Tower? in the Canyon?
+"Tower?
+In the Canyon?
 How does this look, Good?"

 "Pale one?
 The necromancers?"